N-Wouda/ALNS/docs/source/setup/template.rst

 - A solution state for your problem that implements an ``objective()`` function.
 - An initial feasible solution.
 - One or more destroy and repair operators tailored to your problem.
+Each destroy operator should copy the passed-in state; see :meth:`~alns.ALNS.ALNS.add_destroy_operator` for details.

 .. note::